-ALH 305 (formerly MAS 211) Pharmacology for Allied Health Professionals
+ALH 305 (formerly MAS 211)

+Pharmacology for Allied Health Professionals 3 credits; 45 lecture hours

 This course emphasizes the basic principles of pharmacology and its branches.
 Students will gain knowledge on dosage calculation and will be able to describe the enteral and parenteral routes of drug administration.
 Also, students will be able to define the five controlled substances schedules, and give examples, as well as be able to explain storage and record-keeping for controlled substances.
 Through lectures, students acquire knowledge on the legal implications for a person who prepares, prescribes, and administers medications.